Transfusion-related acute lung injury: Cause

 The cause of TRALI is currently not fully understood.
 80–85% of cases are thought to be immune mediated.
 Antibodies directed toward human leukocyte antigens (HLA) or human neutrophil antigens (HNA) have been implicated, with transfused antibodies shown to bind antigens expressed on pulmonary endothelial cells to initiate acute inflammation in the lungs.
 Women who are multiparous (have carried more than one pregnancy to viable gestational age) develop these antibodies through exposure to fetal blood; transfusion of blood components obtained from these donors is thought to carry a higher risk of inducing immune-mediated TRALI.
 Previous transfusion or transplantation can also lead to donor sensitization.
 To be at risk of TRALI via this mechanism, the blood recipient must express the specific HLA or neutrophil receptors to which the implicated donor has formed antibodies.
 A two-hit hypothesis has been suggested wherein pre-existing pulmonary pathology (i.e., the first-hit) leads to localization of neutrophils to the pulmonary microvasculature.
 The second hit occurs when the aforementioned antibodies are transfused and attach to and activate neutrophils, leading to release of cytokines and vasoactive substances that induce non-cardiac pulmonary edema.

 A proposed mechanism for non-antibody-mediated TRALI involves the accumulation of bioactive lipids in stored blood components (red cells, platelets, or plasma) that are capable of priming neutrophils.

 TRALI is typically associated with plasma products such as fresh frozen plasma.
 TRALI can also occur in recipients of packed red blood cells, whether adult or pediatric patients.
 Due to the higher risk of TRALI resulting from donations by females, the AABB (formerly the American Association of Blood Banks) has recommended that those blood components with a high volume of plasma not be used for transfusion, but for further processing into other therapeutic products.
+To mitigate the risk of TRALI, female donors are excluded from fresh frozen plasma donation in Germany as of 2009 if they have a history of pregnancy and there are no HLA/HNA screening results available, which has resulted in a significant reduction of TRALI reports.